01-edu/public/subjects/display_table/README.md

 ## display_table

 ### Instructions

+Define the `Table` struct below, and implement the associated functions `new` and `add_row`.
+You can see how they should work from the usage.

-- Implement the `std::fmt::Display` trait for the structure table so that the table is printed like in the **[Usage](#usage)**.
-The length of each column must adjust to the longest element of the column and the element must be centered in the "cell" when possible.
-If the length of the element does not allow to center exactly, it must be offset slightly to the left.
+Implement the `std::fmt::Display` trait for the `Table` structure so that the table is printed like in the usage.
+The length of each column must adjust to the longest element of the column, and the element must be centered in the "cell" when possible.
+If the element cannot be centred exactly, it must be positioned slightly to the left.

-  - Note: If the table is empty (does not have a header), `println!` must not print anything.
+If the table is empty `println!` must not print anything.

-- Define the associated function `new` which creates a new empty table.

-- Define the method function `add_row` which adds a new row to the table created from a slice of strings.

 ### Expected functions and Structures